Oxsomi/core3/docs/graphics_api.md

 ### Properties

-- device: ref to the graphics device that owns it.
+- readonly device: ref to the graphics device that owns it.
-- usage: ShaderRead (accessible for read from shader), ShaderWrite (accessible for write from shader), Vertex (use as vertex buffer), Index (use as index buffer), Indirect (use for indirect draw calls), CPUBacked (There's a CPU copy of the buffer to facilitate reads/writes), CPUAllocated (The entire resource has to be located in "shared" memory or on the CPU if there's a dedicated GPU).
+- readonly usage: ShaderRead (accessible for read from shader), ShaderWrite (accessible for write from shader), Vertex (use as vertex buffer), Index (use as index buffer), Indirect (use for indirect draw calls), CPUBacked (There's a CPU copy of the buffer to facilitate reads/writes), CPUAllocated (The entire resource has to be located in "shared" memory or on the CPU if there's a dedicated GPU).
-- isPending(FullCopy): Information about if any data is pending for the next submit and if the entire resource is pending.
+- readonly isPending(FullCopy): Information about if any data is pending for the next submit and if the entire resource is pending.
-- isFirstFrame: Useful to detect if the resource is in flight to allow quicker copies.
+- readonly isFirstFrame: Useful to detect if the resource is in flight to allow quicker copies.
-- length: Length of the buffer.
+- readonly length: Length of the buffer.
-- cpuData: If CPUBacked stores the CPU copy for the resource or temporary data for the next submit to copy CPU data to the real resource.
+- readonly cpuData: If CPUBacked stores the CPU copy for the resource or temporary data for the next submit to copy CPU data to the real resource.
-- pendingChanges: `[U64 startRange, U64 endRange][]` list of marked regions for copy.
+- readonly pendingChanges: `[U64 startRange, U64 endRange][]` list of marked regions for copy.

 ### Functions